 When it comes to dining, St Helier has an exhaustive list of exceptional dining locations to discover.
 With the warmest weather in the British Isles, al fresco dining is popular and many restaurants offer outdoor seating.
 The town also offers a number of Michelin recognised restaurants including Bohemia which is the proud holder of a Michelin Star and offers a playful menu bursting with local Jersey ingredients.

-For nightlife, the best of St Helier’s late scene is centered around The Royal Yacht.
+For nightlife, the best of St Helier’s late scene is centered around the Royal Yacht Hotel.
 After dark, the town comes alive welcoming pubs, chic cocktail bars and vibrant clubs all of which are generally within walking distance of each other.
 Due to their close proximity, it is easy to discover the diverse nightlife scene that St Helier has to offer.

 St Helier Sport and Events